NHACP-IF/NHACP-specification/nhacp-specification.md

 transmitted within one second, there is a hard ceiling on the maximum transmission unit, dictacted by the NABU hardware.
-With the native tramission rate of 111860 bits per second and many network adapter implementations using 2 stop bits, 11186 bytes is the practical limit that can be transmitted within the allotted time.
+With the native tramission rate of 111860 bits per second and many network adapter implementations using 2 stop bits (for a total of 11 bits per byte), 10169 bytes is the practical limit that can be transmitted within the allotted time.
 For this reason, the maximum length of a message is 8256 bytes.
 This length was chosen for the following reasons:

 * It fits within the the one second time limit.
 * It is sufficient for an 8KB data payload plus request/response message